bostonopen/bostonopen.github.io/index.md

 layout: default
 ---

-## For July, we have an idea we're kicking around here: <https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-07.20meetup/near/527353186>

 Hello!
-We are a friendly group of open source developers and enthusiasts who usually meet at a bar, but we are mixing it up in June!
-We plan to take a free tour of [Artisans Asylum][] (registration on their [Eventbrite](https://www.eventbrite.com/e/artisans-asylum-public-tour-tickets-677031548587) required) and then walk 12-15 minutes to the [Charles River Speedway][] for food and drinks.
-Please feel free to [chat with us](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-06.20meetup/near/518984302) about the plan (login not required to read the chat), which you'll find below!
+For July we are continuing to mix it up.
+We're going to meet at [Time Out Market Boston][] to eat something and then (weather permitting) walk to some nearby public art called [Studio Without Walls](https://www.studioswithoutwalls.org).
+Please feel free to jump in on the [discussion](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-07.20meetup/near/527353186) on Zulip.

-- When: Sunday, June 8, 2025 at 3:15pm
+- When: Sunday, July 20th, 2025 at 7pm
-- Where: [Artisans Asylum][], 96 Holton St, Boston, MA 02135 ([Google Maps][artisans_gmaps]) ([OpenStreetMap][artisans_osm])
+- Where: [Time Out Market Boston][], 401 Park Dr, Boston, MA 02215 ([Google Maps][tob_gmaps])

-...then...

-- When: After the tour
-- Where: [Charles River Speedway][], 525 Western Ave, Brighton, MA 02135 ([Google Maps][crs_gmaps]) ([OpenStreetMap][crs_osm])

 <!--
 - Where: [Hamilton Restaurant & Bar][], 1366 Beacon Street, Brookline, MA 02446 ([Google Maps][hamilton_gmaps]) ([OpenStreetMap][hamilton_osm])